 We’ve all had them, a year like no other.
 It might have been a year filling with international tragedy, or personal triumph.
 Most of our years are a mix.
 There are hard times, minor wins, maybe great news, loss, joy, sorrow, struggle, and stress.

-But too much of anything isn’t great and 2017 was too much.
-I found myself angry, frustrated, distracted, and just plain stressed.
+But too much of anything isn’t great and the older I get the more I feel that our regular merry-go-round life is just too much.
+At the end of 2017 I was ready for a change, I hadn’t heard of slow living yet, but I soon would.
+In those first months of a new year I found myself angry, frustrated, distracted, and just plain stressed.
 We lost count of the number of times my husband said I looked distracted, or absent.
 Falling asleep became a struggle for me.
 And for the first time ever I was diagnosed with chronic anxiety.
 I spent way too many days running around like a chicken with my head cut off (my Grandmother’s favorite phrase).
 Sleepy, stressed, distracted.
 Yup, that sums me up this year.

-2018 is going to be different.
-But, not because the world is going to change, but because I am going to change.
-I am declaring 2018 the year of slow living.
+So at last I resolved that my life was going to be different.
+Not because the world is going to change, but because I am going to change.
+And so I embarked on an experiment: a year of slow living.
 I think we all know this, but let’s just say it out loud: being busy and stressed and constantly distracted, sucks.
 We’ve been convinced that working 24/7 is something we should be proud of, that not having a blessed second to ourselves means we’re dedicated.
 And somewhere along the way we became Pavlov’s dogs drooling after the next treat we can buy with the money we spent every waking minute working for.

 I’m tired of it.

 I suspect that 90% of the things I own I don’t actually need or care about.

 I am damn certain that most of the work I do is busywork that doesn’t actually need to be done.

 It feels to me that forces outside of myself have decided what I should do, and when I should do it.